Share

 A powerful, thought-provoking video perfect for use in cultural competency and awareness classes.
 We are sure it will provide you and your students a deeper understanding of the impact of racism, and discussions that travel far outside the classroom.

-Shortly after the Japanese attack on Peal Harbor, President Franklin D. Roosevelt issued Executive Order 9066.
+Shortly after the Japanese attack on Pearl Harbor, President Franklin D. Roosevelt issued Executive Order 9066.
 It led to the mass evacuation and incarceration of over 120,000 persons of Japanese ancestry… more than half were children.

 The impact of the World War II internment on Japanese Americans still lingers in the form of humiliation, anger, shame, regret and abandonment.
 This program provides a rare glimpse into the very private lives of a few of these Japanese Americans who have not previously talked openly about the trauma of their internment experience.
 Satsuki Ina, a psychologist and former internee, leads a three-day intensive group therapy where the participants give words to their childhood trauma and mirror each other’s experiences.
 In so doing, the group members allow themselves to feel and subsequently let go of the humiliation and shame they have been holding onto for many years.